 Finding the Best Places to Retire Since 2006!

-Overview: Unincorporated Ruskin is located in a rural part of southwestern Florida, along Tampa Bay and the Little Manatee River.
-About half way between Tampa and Bradenton, it was an agricultural center for most of its 106 years.
+Unincorporated Ruskin is in a rural part of southwestern Florida, along Tampa Bay and the Little Manatee River.
+About half way between Tampa and Bradenton, it was an agricultural center for most of its 110 years.

-In the last decade or two, however, housing has sprung up, and Ruskin has doubled in size.
+In the last decade, however, new housing has sprung up, and Ruskin's population has boomed.
 The primary draw is a mellow, "country" way of life near the water where crickets chirp and frogs sing at night.
 With inlets, islets and the rarely crowded river meandering on the south side of town, Ruskin is a good spot for fishing, kayaking and canoeing.
 The Cockroach Aquatic Bay Preserve, 4,800 acres of protected wetlands, has just recently been restored and is a particular point of pride.
 Two more protected natural areas are to the northeast and southeast.
 The Shellpoint Marina, situated at the mouth of the river, is not fancy but gets the job done.

 Climate: Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.

 At Least One Hospital Accepts Medicare Patients?
 Yes